 Maps can tell much about a place that traditional histories fail to communicate.
 This lavishly illustrated book features 70 maps which have been selected for the particular stories they reveal about different political, commercial and social aspects...

 Hardback | Pub: 11 Oct 2018£30.00

 Scotland has had a uniquely important military history over the last five centuries.
 Conflict with England in the 16th century, Jacobite rebellions in the 18th century, 20th-century defences and the two world wars, as well as the Cold War, all...

-Whilst documents and other written material are obvious resources that help shape our view of the past, maps too can say much about a nation’s history.
-This is the first book to take maps seriously as a form of history, from the earliest...
+Winner of the Saltire Society Research Book of the Year Whilst documents and other written material are obvious resources that help shape our view of the past, maps too can say much about a nation’s history.
+This is the first book to take maps...

 Hardback | Pub: 31 Oct 2016£30.00

 Over the past four and a half centuries, the magnificent city of Oxford has been mapped for many reasons, few of which have involved the mere finding of one’s way through the streets.
 Maps were produced as part of schemes to defend Oxford from...